JaskeeratK/Leaf-Disease-Prediction/README.md

 # 🌿 Leaf Disease Predictor | Deep Learning-Based Plant Health Detection 🌱
 This CNN-based leaf disease predictor is designed to classify 38 different plant diseases with high accuracy.
-Built using deep learning, it helps farmers and researchers diagnose plant health efficiently.
+Built using deep learning, it can help farmers and researchers diagnose plant health efficiently.
 <br>
 🚀 Features
 ✅ Deep Learning Model (CNNs) – Trained on a diverse dataset for accurate classification